darknessMaker/nightcafe-auto-liker/README.md

 # nightcafe-auto-liker
-program to automatically like posts on nightcafe to get credits.
+program that automatically likes posts on nightcafe to get credits.

 **YOU WILL NEED PYTHON INSTALLED FOR IT TO WORK**